sycarion/StaffoftheXO/docs/rules/abilities/wisdom.md

 * Discern whether a seemingly dead or living creature is undead

 ## Spellcasting Ability
-Clerics, druids, and rangers use Wisdom as their spellcasting ability, which helps determine the saving throw DCs of spells they cast.
+Clerics, Druids, and Rangers use Wisdom as their spellcasting ability, which helps determine the saving throw DCs of spells they cast.